adielmtz/str/README.md

 stringbuilder_append_format(&sb, "Formatted %s are the %s!", "strings", "best");
 ```

-This API is binary safe, so you can pass a string containing NULL chars without any issue:
+This API is binary safe, you can append a string that contains NULL chars:

 ```c
 stringbuilder_append_char(&sb, '\0'); // OK!